A Closer Look at Stavanger

 Are you looking for something spectacular?
 Do you want to explore the fjords and feel like a Viking for a few hours?
 Then the Lysefjord Safari with RIB boat from Stavanger is the perfect tour for you!

 We invite you to experience a unique Preikestolen hiking adventure!
 Hike in near-solitude while encountering breathtaking views of Preikestolen and the Lysefjord, which are often blanketed in snow this time of year.

 On an annual basis, the Pulpit Rock welcomes more visitors than any other trekking-destination in Norway.
 And it's no wonder, considering the amazing views waiting at the top!
-On the Pulpit Rock Sunrise Hike you even get to experience the sunrise.
+On the Pulpit Rock Sunrise Hike you even get a chance to experience the sunrise on top.

+Are you up for an unforgettable hiking adventure?
 Avoid the crowds by joining in on the "off the beaten track" hike and enjoy a unique Preikestolen experience!
-Hike in near-solitude while encountering out of this world views of Preikestolen and the Lysefjord – which only few have seen.
+Hike in near-solitude while encountering out of this world views of Preikestolen and the Lysefjord – which only a few have seen.

-Join in on a early-morning summer hike to the famous Kjerag boulder!
+Join in on a early-morning summer hike to the famous Kjerag boulder and beat the crowds.
 Relax and savor the views while you’re transported by fjord cruise (included).
-During the hike you will experience stunning views of the spectacular Lysefjord!
+During the hike, you will experience stunning views of the spectacular Lysefjord.